Hybrid Downlink Beamforming with Outage Constraints under Imperfect CSI using Model-Driven Deep Learning: Introduction

 \subsection{Paper Structure}

 The remainder of the paper is structured as follows.
 In Sec.~\ref{sec:model_and_task}, we specify the system model and define the investigated optimization problem.
-Building on the greedy hybrid \gls{bf} approach \cite{hegdeHybridBeamformingLargescale2017} reviewed in Sec.~\ref{sec:greedybf_perfcsi}, we present the proposed architecture, its gradient based on a novel implicit representation, and training with the proposed annealing-based loss function in Sec.~\ref{sec:prop_robust_greedybf}.
+Building on the greedy hybrid \gls{bf} approach \cite{hegdeHybridBeamformingLargescale2017} reviewed in Sec.~\ref{sec:greedybf_perfcsi}, we present the proposed architecture and its gradient based on a novel implicit representation in Sec.~\ref{sec:prop_robust_greedybf}.
+In particular, we discuss training with the proposed annealing-based loss function and provide a technical comparison to the prevailing approach for chance-constrained \gls{qos} constraints.
 Sec.~\ref{sec:results} discusses empirical results and Sec.~\ref{sec:conclusion} concludes this paper.